 This is the most important question in my opinion and everyone should answer this question keeping in mind that Instagram does not care much about ethics: if a behavior goes against their guidelines you risk being penalized.
 One thing I would say is that not all automation is in my opinion wrong.

 I spoke on this blog about how Massplanner got shut down.
 Massplanner was THE bot that allowed you to manage all social networks easily.
 Jarvee later replaced Massplanner.
-If one day Jarvee will get shut down too, I’m sure something else will come up (there is also this new APP that works for TikTok as well).
+If one day Jarvee will get shut down too, I’m sure something else will come up (there is also this new APP).

 The problem is not so much the existence of these tools but how people use them.
 A bot allows for example to examine all followers and block the fake ones, something that’s it’s honestly not possible to do without this sort of tool.
 Another major problem is in my opinion the lack of knowledge on the part of those who hire the influencers and pay for their trips (or stuff).
 It’s fairly easy to find fraud influencers and make no mistake: hundreds of thousands of followers don’t mean that the influencer is legit.